CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/bao-point-2023/index.md

 - article-journal
 publication: "in *Remote Sensing* [JCR Q1]"
 doi: 10.3390/rs15020497
-abstract: The mainstream image matching method for recovering the motion of the camera is based on local feature matching, which faces the challenges of rotation, illumination, and the presence of dynamic objects.
+abstract: <div class="justify-align">The mainstream image matching method for recovering the motion of the camera is based on local feature matching, which faces the challenges of rotation, illumination, and the presence of dynamic objects.
 In addition, local feature matching relies on the distance between descriptors, which easily leads to lots of mismatches.
 In